Helena-Bali/React-slider/README.md

-# Image slider, wich implements with React
+# Image slider, which implements with React